 Through its signature program, Wendy’s Wonderful Kids, the Dave Thomas Foundation for Adoption-Canada provides grants to child welfare organizations to hire and train recruiters in our Child-Focused Recruitment Model.
 A rigorous, five-year evaluation of the model in the U.S. revealed that it is up to three times more effective at serving children who have been in foster care the longest, including older youth, sibling groups and children with special needs.

-The following conversation with Jocelyne Raymond, a Wendy’s Wonderful Kids recruiter in Ontario, was originally published by the Ontario Association of Children’s Aid Societies.
+The following conversation with Jocelyne, a Wendy’s Wonderful Kids recruiter in Ontario, was originally published by the Ontario Association of Children’s Aid Societies.

 Tell us a little bit about yourself.

-My name is Jocelyne Raymond.
+My name is Jocelyne.
 I have been a recruiter with Wendy’s Wonderful Kids since the start of the program in my area two years ago.
 I am a bilingual recruiter and work mostly with francophone families in Eastern Ontario.

 What made you go into social work?